cbfacademy/intro-to-java-course/exercises/software-dev-processes/README.md

 ## Exercise 3

-Add more scenarios to cover the Calculator's addition and subtraction functionalities.
+Add more scenarios to cover the calculator's addition and subtraction functionalities.

 Once all your tests are passing, commit your changes and push your branch to GitHub.